 In survey statistics, estimates can be produced at the most aggregated level (e.g., using a national dataset to produce a national rate or total) or for smaller sub-groups called domains (e.g., using a national dataset to produce state-specific rates or totals).
 At the most granular level, MRIP's standard domain estimates, available through the MRIP Query Tool, are defined by year, two-month wave, geographic sub-region, state, fishing mode, and area fished (for effort estimates); and year, two-month wave, geographic sub-region, state, fishing mode, area fished, species, and catch type (for catch estimates).
 The Query Tool can be used to aggregate these base domains to encompass larger sub-groups.
-However, some users may require estimates for smaller or otherwise different sub-groups than the Query Tool can provide.
-(For example: Once NOAA Fisheries' Recreational Fishing Survey and Data Standards are fully implemented, the Query Tool will no longer include wave-level estimates or estimates with PSEs above 50%.)
-For these reasons, MRIP provides a suite of template analytical programs to support users in producing custom estimates that meet their unique needs.
+MRIP provides a suite of template analytical programs to support users in producing custom estimates that meet their unique needs2.